AdobeDocs/analytics-1.4-apis/docs/getting-started/c_Add_Data_Connectors_JavaScript_Code_to_your_Analytics_JavaScript_Library_File.md

 In this section, you will:

-● Review the code that the Data Connectors product implements for the integration
+- Review the code that the Data Connectors product implements for the integration

-● Review the code that you defined to map your variables to the product
+- Review the code that you defined to map your variables to the product

-● Review the code that simulates the server-side product data
+- Review the code that simulates the server-side product data

-● Customize the code to process the product data only on one web page
+- Customize the code to process the product data only on one web page

-**Note:** Refer to the [Integrate Module Developer Reference](https://marketing.adobe.com/developer/documentation/genesis/c-genesis-api-integrate) for details about all of the methods in the Data Connectors Integrate module code.

 ## Data Connectors product code